Characterizations of categories of commutative C*-subalgebras

 The collection $\C(A)$ of commutative C*-subalgebras of a fixed C*-algebra $A$ can be made into a category under various choices of morphisms.
 Two natural ones are inclusions and injective $*$-homomorphisms, resulting in categories $\Cs(A)$ and $\Cm(A)$, respectively.
 The goal of this article is to characterize these categories.

 Categories based on $\C(A)$ are interesting for a number of reasons.
 A first motivation to study such categories is the hope that they could lead to a noncommutative extension of Gelfand duality.
 It is known that $\Cs(A)$ determines $A$ as a partial C*-algebra~\cite{vdbergheunen:colim}.
-Equivalently, $\Cs(A)$ determines precisely the quasi-Jordan structure of $A$~\cite{hamhalter:pseudojordan,hamhalterturilova:pseudojordan}.
+Except when $A\cong \mathbb{C}^2$ or $A \cong \mathbb{M}_2(\mathbb{C})$, equivalently $\Cs(A)$ determines precisely the quasi-Jordan structure of $A$~\cite{hamhalter:pseudojordan,hamhalterturilova:pseudojordan}.
 Thus, $\C(A)$ in itself is already an interesting invariant of $A$.
 Moreover, structures based on $\C(A)$ circumvent obstructions to a noncommutative Gelfand duality that afflict many other candidates~\cite{vdbergheunen:nogo}.
-Indeed, the forthcoming article~\cite{heunenreyes:awstar} shows that for C*-algebras $A$ with enough projections, adding a little more structure to $\C(A)$ fully determines the algebra structure of $A$.
-To get a full noncommutative Gelfand duality for such algebras, it then suffices to characterize the structures based on $\C(A)$ that arise this way; an important step is obviously to characterize categories of the form $\C(A)$.
+Indeed, for C*-algebras $A$ with enough projections, adding a little more structure to $\C(A)$ fully determines the algebra structure of $A$~\cite{heunenreyes:awstar,heunenreyes:diagonal}.
+To get a full noncommutative Gelfand duality for such algebras, it suffices to characterize the structures based on $\C(A)$ that arise this way; an important step is clearly to characterize categories of the form $\C(A)$.

 Second, there is a physical perspective on $\C(A)$.
-The underlying idea, due to Bohr, is that one can only empirically access a quantum mechanical system, whose observables are modeled by a (noncommutative) C*-algebra, through its classical subsystems, as modeled by commutative C*-subalgebras~\cite{heunenetal:bohrification}.
-Categories based on $\C(A)$ are of paramount importance in the recent use of topos theory in research in foundations of physics based on this idea, that proposes a new form of quantum logic~\cite{doeringisham:topos,heunenetal:topos}.
+The underlying idea, due to Bohr, is that one can only empirically access a quantum mechanical system, whose observables are modeled by a (noncommutative) C*-algebra, through its classical subsystems, as modeled by commutative C*-subalgebras~\cite{heunenetal:topos}.
+Categories based on $\C(A)$ are of paramount importance in the recent uses of topos theory in research in foundations of physics based on this idea that proposes a new form of quantum logic~\cite{doeringisham:topos,heunenetal:bohrification}.
 Knowing which categories are of the form $\C(A)$ also characterizes which toposes are of the form studied in that programme.
 This should increase insight into the intrinsic structure of such toposes, and hence shed light on the foundations of quantum physics such toposes aim to describe logically.